Enigma Mobile Literacy Game Research

 Players begin by discovering a tablet in their attic with clues of a great mystery and travel to the country of Egypt.
 They move through five levels of gameplay by completing literacy games focusing on different foundational reading skills including: letter-sound fluency; word identification fluency; and phonological decoding fluency using onset-rime.
 To support Spanish-speaking multilingual learners, a read-aloud dictionary is available.
 The skills and content in each level are reinforced through games that mimic real world tasks, such as reading documents, labels, street signs, or lists of objects.
 Students find artifacts and relics to decode the ancient language of Atlantis into English.

 According to Cuevas, “The game maintains interest over time because it includes an interactive and engaging story that is fun and includes activities that are grounded in learning science and evidence-based literacy instruction.
-They are able to improve their reading skills which provides a sense of accomplishment.”
+The students are able to improve their reading skills which provides a sense of accomplishment.”

 Cuevas’ research is supported by the U.S. Department of Education.
 SMU continues to develop the Enigma game with financial support from the Dollar General Literacy Foundation and Barbara Bush Foundation.
 Dr. Diane Gifford and Dr. Corey Clark are Co-Investigators on the research project.